Establishing significance of gravitational-wave signals from a single observatory in the PyCBC offline search: Going beyond the edge of the noise distribution

 In order to extrapolate the false alarm rate beyond the limit of one event per live time of the search, we fit the number of single-detector events above a particular ranking statistic to a falling exponential.
 This is similar to the falling exponential used to estimate the rate of triggers at a particular reweighted \ac{SNR} described above.

 We fit this exponential for events above a certain ranking statistic threshold.
-This threshold must be chosen carefully; we must ensure that enough events are used in the fitting to obtain a confident event rate and exponential decay constant, and balance this consideration against avoiding the effects of clustering the triggers at lower ranking statistic.
+This threshold must be chosen carefully; we must ensure that enough events are used in the fitting to obtain a confident event rate and exponential decay constant, and balance this consideration against avoiding the effects of clustering the \inserted{events} at lower ranking statistic.
 For example, in our analysis of \ac{O3} data in Section~\ref{sec:o3_results}, we use fit thresholds of 1 for \ac{H} and \ac{L} events, and of -3.5 for \ac{V} events, as seen in Figure~\ref{fig:chunk31_stat_vs_far}; this different threshold is mainly due to the sensitivity term $R_{\sigma, i}$ being much lower in Virgo than in the LIGO detectors, down-ranking the candidate events.
-In order to obtain accurate \ac{FAR} estimates for lower-significance candidate events, we revert to counting the number of louder-ranked events below this threshold.
+In order to obtain accurate \ac{FAR} estimates for lower-significance candidate events, we revert to counting the number of louder-ranked events below this threshold. \inserted{We do not use an explicit upper threshold on the ranking statistic for inclusion in the fit, but any triggers within 0.1s of a (coincident or single-detector) event with \ac{FAR} below 33.3 per year are removed from the fits.}

 By using the extrapolation of the ranking statistic--false alarm rate relationship, we are now able to estimate significance beyond the limit of one per live time.
 The extrapolation method we have detailed here is for single-detector events only, and so we now consider it as part of a wider search including coincident events.